-Inslee’s plan for Washington’s economic recovery from coronavirus outbreak includes massive testing, resources for mental health
+Inslee says elective surgeries, outdoor recreation and some construction could restart soon as Washington recovers from coronavirus

 Inslee’s remarks on Tuesday come as other states across the country take steps to plan – or actually begin – reopening their economies in the wake of the COVID-19 outbreaks.
 Georgia is planning on allowing some businesses to reopen on Friday and Tennessee’s governor is expected to lift that state’s stay-at-home order next week.

-Inslee has faced gradually increasing restlessness over the stay-at-home order first announced on March 23, as well as its impact on jobs and the economy.
+The governor faces increasing restlessness over the stay-at-home order first announced on March 23, as well as concern over its impact on jobs and the economy amid soaring unemployment claims.

 Last week, state Republican legislative leaders released their own plan for reopening the economy.